BURLA-HARSHIT/CPP_Programs/README.md

 5.Write a CPP Program to read two variables and print the sum of those two variables.

 6.Write a CPP Program to read two variables and print all arthmetic operations.

+7.Write a CPP Program to check the given number is Even or Odd based on the last digit.